Google reviews logo Google reviews logo

 If you suspect your loved one has been a victim of nursing home abuse, do not hesitate to call us.

-Have you or a loved one suffered at the hands of a negligent nursing home or assisted living facility in Albuquerque, NM?
+Have you or a loved one suffered at the hands of a negligent nursing home or assisted living facility in New Mexico?
 Your nursing home abuse claim is your chance to take back control of your life and get justice for yourself.
-With the help of experienced nursing home abuse attorneys in Albuquerque, NM, fighting for your rights, you can feel confident in your decision to proceed with your case.
+With the help of experienced nursing home abuse attorneys in New Mexico, fighting for your rights, you can feel confident in your decision to proceed with your case.

-Call Law Giant Injury Lawyers at (505) 900-0000 or contact us online to schedule a free consultation with one of our personal injury lawyers in Albuquerque, NM.
+Call Law Giant Injury Lawyers at (505) 900-0000 or contact us online to schedule a free consultation with one of our personal injury lawyers in New Mexico.
 Let our compassionate team explain your options and help you get justice.

 The Law Giant Stands With You